xzxADIxzx/Crawler-Language/README.md

 ## Sentence Formation
 The basic word order in this language is SVO.
 In a sentence, the subject is separated from the verb with *dot*, and the verb from the object with *toi*.
 Sentences are separated by a sign  and a particle of time is put at the end, but for convenience, you can separate by a dot and not put a particle.

 * ayowl dot spiar\`i toi yoy niw  yoy dot vioko\`i toi ayowl niw
 * ayowl dot spiar\`i toi yoy . yoy dot vioko\`i toi ayowl

-## Vocabulary